pmarkert/hyperpotamus/README.md

     password: <% password %>
 ```

 Hyperpotamus supports the idea of a session.
-A session is a name/value store that is used to collect and use information as your script is processed.
+Sessions are name->value stores that are used to collect and re-use information as your script is processed.
-Notice those `<% .. %>` items? `<% username %>` means: Take whatever value is stored in the session under the key "username" and insert it.
+Notice those `<% .. %>` macros? `<% username %>` means: Take whatever value is stored in the session under the key "username" and insert it.

 Session data can be passed into hyperpotamus as query-string encoded name/value pairs.